floaltvater/molblend/README.md

   materials accordingly.
 I.e., when duplicating, the materials of original and new molecule are linked, and when combining, the materials will not be linked.
-- MolBlend doesn't necessarily preserve indices that are explicitly written in input files (like PDB files).
-It does preserve the order of atoms though.
+- Indeces that are explicitly given in files (like PDB format) are not preserved currently.
+This will probably change when export operators get implemented.
-- Dipoles or unit cell axes might end up having zero dimension due to the stretch constraint.
-Manually switching the "Plane" in the corresponding mb.stretch constraint should fix that.
-For some reason this doesn't work reliably from the python API.
 - Logging is somewhat sparse and not functional for debugging.

 [1] https://blender.stackexchange.com/questions/75917/why-are-my-drivers-not-updating-instantly